ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Using the Shell as a Programming Language

-We can use the shell as a programming language via shell scripting - an example shell script that lists the current directory using `lang:bash:ls`:
+We can use the shell as a programming language via shell scripting - an example shell script that lists the current directory using `ls`:

 ```bash
 fn:script.sh